zacholbur/IS-477-Group-Project/README.md

 ### Reproduction Instructions
 As stated above, to reproduce our results, users should navigate to  “workflow/7_automated_reproducing.ipynb” and carry out the follow steps:

-1. Optional: Run "Install Snakemake" Cell: If you do not have snakemake installed yet, run this code block in order to install it.
+1) **Optional: Run "Install Snakemake" Cell:** If you do not have snakemake installed yet, run this code block in order to install it.
-2. Run "Test Reproduce" Cell: This code cell is designed to run the Snakefile and confirm that it is working before delete all the files.
-To complete this step, you will need to obtain and enter a Kaggle API token.
-Below these steps are instructions for how to do that.
-When you run the cell, ensure that you are getting the output "Nothing to be done (all requested files are present and up to date)" before moving forward.
+2) **Set up Kaggle API:** Follow the instructions below to set up the Kaggle API.
-3. Run "Delete Output and Reproduce Results" Cell:  Assuming step 2 was successful, you can now run the third code cell.
+3) **Run "Delete Output and Reproduce Results" Cell :** You can now run the third code cell.
 This will delete all outputs and then recreate our workflow.
-After it is finished running, you should be able to confirm that the results match our results.
+After it is finished running, you should be able to confirm that the results match our results in stored at box link.
+If you cannot get this to complete after multiple attempts, please move to the contignecy plan at the bottom of this notebook.

 Kaggle API Setup Instructions: